The Difference Between Hook Vs. Loop

 Which Side Is Which?

 So hook and loop is made up of two sides.
-First, there is the hook side which is the rough, scratchy side.
+First, there is the hook side of VELCRO® Brand products, which is the rough, scratchy side.
 The hook is made up of tons of little uniform loops that are then cut in precisely the right spot to create little hooks.
 These hooks will stick to everything and can often stick to carpet, clothing, pets, furniture and more.

 The loop side is the soft, fuzzy side.
 The loop is designed to work in conjunction with the hook.
 The loop is basically a bunch of strands of varying size and length that creates a neat bed for the hooks to sink into to take hold.